 Type B3 thymoma.
 Type B3 thymoma is also known as epithelial thymoma, atypical thymoma, squamoid thymoma, and well-differentiated thymic carcinoma.
 This type of thymoma has few lymphocytes, and the thymus cells look abnormal.
 Approximately 40% of people with this type live at least 20 years after diagnosis.

-Thymic carcinoma (Type C thymoma).
+Thymic carcinoma.
 Thymic carcinoma is more aggressive.
-Thymic carcinoma cells do not look like healthy thymus cells but like cancers that start in other parts of the body.
+Thymic carcinoma cells do not look like healthy thymus cells.
+Instead, the cells look like cancers that start in other parts of the body.
 This type of tumor is often advanced when diagnosed.
 About 35% of people with thymic carcinoma live at least 5 years after diagnosis.
 Around 28% of people with thymic carcinoma live at least 10 years.

 It is important to remember that statistics on how many people are diagnosed with thymoma and thymic carcinoma are an estimate.
 The estimate comes from data based on people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with thymoma or thymic carcinoma.
 Learn more about understanding statistics.